tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

         <a name="foo"></a>
         <script>
             //Logs a reference to the <a> in IE and Opera.
-            //Syntax error in Gecko and WebKit.
+            //ReferenceError in Gecko and WebKit.
             console.log(foo);
         </script>
     </body>